Xilinx/Vitis-AI-Tutorials/Introduction/01-Workflows/README.md

 # Vitis and Vitis-AI Workflow

-The Vitis unified software platform enables the development of embedded software and accelerated applications on heterogeneous Xilinx platforms including FPGAs, SoCs, and Versal ACAPs.
+The Vitis &trade unified software platform enables the development of embedded software and accelerated applications on heterogeneous Xilinx platforms including FPGAs, SoCs, and Versal ACAPs.
 It provides a unified programming model for accelerating Edge, Cloud, and Hybrid computing applications.

 ## Layered Vitis Software Platform Workflow